 “It feels pretty good that you’ve got somebody that does care, even if you’ve got nobody else at home,” she said.

 Jamal knows how important the role of mentor can be.
 His house caught fire when he was 5 years old, and he looked at the firefighters who saved it as superheroes.
-From that point on, he knew he wanted to be a firefighter but was not sure how to make it happen until he joined a program similar to the Linked Learning Detroit model.
+From that point on, he knew he wanted to be a firefighter but was not sure how to make it happen until he joined a program similar to the College and Career Pathways model.

 “Being able to turn around and do the very thing that was done for me, and to grab a city youth and to point them toward the direction of success and to be involved in their pattern of success, that’s been a huge deal for me,” he said.